 - 1 Battery terminal - (3) Apply Yamaha Marine Grease or Yamaha Grease A to the battery terminals.

 Recommended water-resistant grease: Yamaha Marine Grease/Yamaha Grease A

 (4) Store the battery in a cool, dry place.
-NOTICE: Storing the battery in an uncharged condition can cause permanent battery damage.
-Check the battery periodically.
-[ECJ00102]
+NOTICE: Always keep the battery charged.
+Storing a discharged battery can cause permanent battery damage.

 To install the battery: